danielmakarchuk/danielmakarchuk.GitHub.io/README.md

 ### Setup
 ---

 To make a static website as Etter encourages, there must have a location to host the site from.
-The distributed version control site GitHub is a great location to do so.
+The distributed version control site GitHub is a great location to do so at.
 GitHub allows for easy modification, allows users to do offline edits, and offers version control.
+All advantages Etter discusses in his book.

 1. Log into the GitHub account you want the resume hosted at.
 2. Create a new repository named: GitUsername.GitHub.io.
+    * You only get one public website on GitHub.
+If you are already hosting a site, use a different github account or delete the repository holding the old website.

 After step 2 you should have on your Github account a repository named GitUsername.GitHub.io.

 This repository will be used to create and host a static website for the resume.
 ### Creating the Resume
 ---
 Etter describes various advantages of lightweight markup languages such as markdown.
 One advantage is that markdown can easily be turned into good XML.
 This XML is necessary to generate static websites.
+This is important for when you want to convert a document like your resume into a static website.

 3. Create a .md file called index.md.
    *  Create index.md in GitHub, or,